HomeDing/homeding.github.io/boards/d1mini.md

 The D1 mini pro board is based on the ESP8266 MCU and 4 MByte flash memory chip and includes:

-* Lipo charger
+* Built-in PCB antenna or External antenna connector
+* Lithium battery interface, 500mA Max charging current with a PH 2.0 connector
-* i2c connector using ??? standard
+* i2c connector using the Qwiic standard JST SH 4-pin (1mm)
+* RST and GPIO16 can be connected using a solder spot on the back to support deep sleep mode.

 ![d1mini pro](/boards/d1minipro.jpg)